SureBro/SBButton/README.md

 ![View it in action](https://cloud.githubusercontent.com/assets/13963558/9470694/52b6b470-4b77-11e5-8d7d-f4f6620d49c3.gif)

 # Features
 1. No code required.
-You can set every property directly from the Attributes Inspector and view changes without running your code. **If you want to set background color by using an image, you will need to set it in code**
+You can set every property directly from the Attributes Inspector and view changes without running your code. *Except when you want to set background color by using an image as a reference.
+Woops*

 2. Different background colors for different button states.